 Add the ingredients to your blender in the order they are listed, starting with the milk and ending with the ice cubes.

-Personal blenders are great for this, since you can take the cup you blended in and go, sometimes with an included top that is easy to drink out of when you’re on the go.
+Personal blenders are great for this, such as the Nutribullet Pro, since you can take the cup you blended in and go, sometimes with an included top that is easy to drink out of when you’re on the go.

 The most important part of making a smoothie is to make sure the frozen ingredients are farthest from the blades, so they can push down the other ingredients.